Author: Courts of Spain

 Spain vs Comeresa Prensa S.L.U., September 2021, Audiencia Nacional, Case No SAN 3857/2021 - ECLI:ES:AN:2021:3857

 VOCENTO, S.A. is the parent company of a multinational publishing group.
 The registered office of VOCENTO, S.A. is in Bizkaia and it is subject to the regulations of this Territory regarding Corporate Income Tax.
 COMERESA PRENSA, S.L.U. is a wholly-owned subsidiary of VOCENTO and holds most of the shares in regional press publishing companies held by the Group of which VOCENTO, S.A. is the parent company, with the exception of the publishing companies with registered offices in the territories of the Autonomous Community of the Basque Country.
 In 2015, COMERESA PRENSA, S.L.U. was issued a tax assessment related to pricing of intra-group services.
 According to the tax authorities Comeresa Prensa had provided certain services to its parent companies -directly and indirectly- for no consideration whatsoever.
-Judgement of the Audiencia Nacional The decision of the tax authorities was set aside on formal grounds.
+Judgment of the Audiencia Nacional The decision of the tax authorities was set aside on formal grounds.
 “It is appropriate ...
 Read more

 Spain vs SGL Carbon Holding, September 2021, Tribunal Supremo, Case No 1151/2021 ECLI:EN:TS:2021:3572